-Whether you're into hip hop, indie rock, house, punk, metal or Super 15 on the big screen, there's a place for you.
+Whether you're into hip hop, indie rock, house, punk, metal or sport on the big screen, there's a place for you.
 The night bus runs till 3.30am and taxis are cheap because everything’s so close.

 Every year, the Waikato Students' Union puts on a week-long celebration welcoming students, called Orientation or 'O' Week.